paulbradshaw/commandline/README.md

 For troubleshooting, [see this guide](https://askubuntu.com/questions/38661/how-do-i-run-sh-files).
 You can also find [a beginner's guide to the basics of shell programming here](https://www.howtogeek.com/67469/the-beginners-guide-to-shell-scripting-the-basics/) and [a more advanced guide to getting started with shell programming here](http://www.freeos.com/guides/lsst/ch02.html)

+## The command line version of 'print'

+You can get the command line to print things by using `echo`.
+For example:

+`echo "Hello World"`

+It's not that useful on its own, but can be incorporated into shell scripts as detailed above...

 ## Checking the first line(s) of a file (or files) with `head` or `Get-Content`

 I've [written about that here](https://github.com/paulbradshaw/commandline/blob/master/head.md)